 The wooden fibers are mixed with resin and wax.
 The mixture is then heated to a very high temperature and pressed to form MDF board.
 Modern technology used for the process ensures that the density of the MDF board is uniform.
 The technology also ensures that problems such as knots, twists, air pockets, bonding defects and graining issues are all eliminated from the MDF boards.

 Machines finally sand the panels to impart a very smooth surface finish to them.
 The smooth surface finish makes them ideal for carving, painting, lacquering, veneering, etc. The panels are then cut into specified dimensions.

 Related Post: Advantages and Disadvantages of MDF Board

-The following points will enlighten you if you are wondering what is mdf used for.
+The following points will enlighten you if you are wondering what is MDF used for.

-- Flexible MDF boards can be easily bent or curved into any desired shape.
+- Flexibility– Flexible MDF boards can be easily bent or curved into any desired shape.
 Such MDF boards are used to make things requiring significant curves or slopes.

 - Fire redundant– They have fire-retardant properties.
 This is why MDF boards are widely used in the construction of commercial buildings such as offices and shops which are required to meet certain safety standards.
 MDF boards are also used in the construction of homes for protection against fire.

 - Moisture-resistant– MDF boards are made of a special kind of resin that provides moisture resistance.
 Such MDF boards are used to make flooring, furniture, or other kinds of things used in damp environments such as kitchens or bathrooms.
 They can also be used as vapor barriers to prevent heat loss in homes.